n8mob/MAGiEpy/README.md

 Anyway - there is probably a large overlap between
 (a) people who will enjoy this game and
 (b) people who use Raspberry Pi and Linux.
-So set out to create a version of the game that runs in Python.
+So I set out to create a version of the game that runs in Python.

 The Unity/Mobile game was very interactive.
 And my initial goal was to duplicate the same experience here.
 I thought Curses looked like a good way to provide that immediate interaction.